 Butternut Trail is a loop circling around the Butternut Village community.
-The paths are all paved, with the exception of the section around the pond.
-The route takes you through residential areas, including the original farm homestead and the magnificent Butternut tree that gives the development its name.
+The paths (paved except around the pond) pass the original farm homestead and the magnificent Butternut tree that gives the development its name.

 Town meets country, with half of the trail winding through forest and reforested fields, and half along town streets.
 There are benches for peaceful relaxation and access to a pond and a children’s playground.

 Maple Bridge runs along the path of a stream, through lush woodlands with a number of wooden bridges.
 It is a single path, with a crushed stone base and has an easy connection to Quaker Trail.

 Historic Trail winds through the oldest parts of Uxbridge, woodlands, streams, and wildlife.
 Six historical information plaques use historical photos and brief texts to tell about Uxbridge in “the old days”.

 Wind around the Quaker Village residential area and travel back through time with access to the Uxbridge Historical Centre.
 Features a pond, playgrounds and a wide grassy area for picnics and play.